 For: Single Canadian renter (32), saving for a first home while keeping retirement on track

 Should a Canadian first-time buyer fill the FHSA before the RRSP?
-This scenario shows when FHSA-first usually leaves more retirement flexibility, when RRSP-first can still help, and how much post-purchase spending each path can realistically support.
+This scenario shows when FHSA-first usually leaves more retirement flexibility, when.

 A paid-off home solves the rent problem, but it does not solve retirement by itself.
-In Uganda, the harder question is whether the household's NSSF balance, liquid savings, and small side income can carry food, utilities, healthcare, repairs, and family support for decades after formal work stops.
+In Uganda, the harder question is whether the household's NSSF balance, liquid savings, and income from a rentable room, garden, or small property activity can carry food, utilities, healthcare, repairs, and family support for decades after formal work stops.

 This scenario models a formal-sector worker age 52 with a mortgage-free home and about USh 85 million across NSSF and liquid assets.
 The decision is whether retiring at 60 is already realistic, whether working to 65 creates a safer margin, and how quickly the plan gets tighter if returns are weak or family support runs high.